Two found dead outside Amite city limits Tuesday morning

 Tangipahoa Parish Sheriff Gerald Sticker says first responders found a man and woman dead along the 600 block of West MLK Street after receiving a 911 call about a shooting around 5:00 a.m.

 The two victims have not been named.
+Investigators say they were both in their late 20s and in a relationship.
 The sheriff's office says they have not identified any suspects.

 The Amite City Police Department and Louisiana State Police are assisting deputies with the investigation.